 So you’re interested in learning about linen?
-What is it exactly, where does it come from, how is it made, and why is everyone and their mother going crazy about it.
+What is it exactly, where does it come from, how is it made, and why is everyone going crazy about it.
 Good, we’re here to answer all those questions.
 Having fallen in love with linen ourselves, we’ve done yards of research into this amazing fabric and its magical properties, hence our name.

 So let’s start with the basics…

 Linen is highly absorbent